syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/menu/EJ2_ASP.MVC/icons-and-sub-menu-items.md

 ## Multilevel nesting

-The Menu supports multiple level nesting, and it can be achieved by mapping the `items` property inside the parent `menuItems`.
+The Menu supports multiple level nesting, and it can be achieved by mapping the [`Items`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Menu.html#Syncfusion_EJ2_Navigations_Menu_Items) property inside the parent `menuItems`.

 In the following sample, three-level nesting of menu has been provided.